Morning Star Testimony - Sermon Notes

 ...hereby committing this unto the providential care of the enthroned Head of the Church; whose Name is blessed forevermore, Yeshua Mashiach - Jesus Christ!

-This message was originally recorded December 27, 2015.
+This was originally recorded on August 6, 2017.

 My notes: